Kedon Slovis and USC defense lead 41-14 win over Arizona

 Gunnell passed for 196 yards and hit Casteel for two touchdowns long after the game was decided.

-Slovis passed for 232 yards without a turnover as USC won easily despite another rash of significant injuries for a team that has already used three quarterbacks this season.
+Slovis passed for 232 yards without a turnover as USC won easily despite six more significant injuries for a team that has already used three quarterbacks this season.

-The Trojans began the night without their top three cornerbacks and defensive end Christian Rector due to injury, and they lost top safety Talanoa Hufanga in the first half and star freshman defensive end Drake Jackson in the second half.
-Running backs Stephen Carr and Markese Stepp also picked up injuries during the game.
+The Trojans began the night without their top three cornerbacks and defensive end Christian Rector due to injury, and they lost top safety Talanoa Hufanga to a shoulder injury in the first half and star freshman defensive end Drake Jackson to an ankle injury in the second half.
+Running backs Stephen Carr (hamstring) and Markese Stepp (ankle) also picked up injuries during the game.

-Those injuries led to the electrifying debut of Christon, who won the California high school title in the 100-meter sprint last May.
-The San Diego native flew past the Arizona secondary on a 55-yard TD run early in the fourth quarter, and he added a 30-yard TD sprint moments later.
+Enter Christon, who looked ready for the spotlight while taking handoffs from Slovis, whose freshman breakthrough performance due to an injury occurred just six weeks ago.

+“I just followed my blockers and the O-line opened up a huge hole for me,” Christon said of his first TD run.

 Tate missed his final chance to beat USC during his career with the Wildcats out of nearby Serra High, a hotbed for Trojans talent.
 The Inglewood native made his first career start against USC as a 17-year-old freshman, but failed in four opportunities for a win over his hometown program.